MunasheMuk2/streetwear-curated/README.md

 display flex

 Using display flex to center content on small screen devices was affecting bigger screens so used margin auto instead

+text

+Had to add absolute position in CSS to text I made float on the right on the first image as the text was going on top of image on larger screens